Registered Manager: Mr Danny Roger Steadman

 Care Types: Live-in Care

-Our Live-in Care service is fully managed so you do not have the duties of an employer and you have the peace of mind of knowing your support worker’s holidays will be covered – all included in the reasonable weekly cost.
+Our Live-in Care service is regulated by CQC and fully managed, so you do not have the duties of an employer and you have the peace of mind of knowing your support worker’s holidays will be covered.

 OverallRead overall summary